Real Time Data from NSE, BSE & MCX is distributed to various data vendors as 4 different levels.

 Also, for example, if a big fund wished to sell 5 crore shares in a medium-sized company.

 Using level 1 data, they may see that the highest bid price on the market is Rs.2000 for 50k shares.
 The fund manager will now know that they can sell their first 50k shares at Rs.
 2000.

 However, the fund managers will have to accept less in order to shift the rest of their holding.

 Therefore they would then trade at the next best bid price, and so on, receiving marginally less for their shares each time they exhaust an order in the market place.

 It would therefore benefit the fund manager to be able to assess how quickly the competitiveness of the bid prices trail off, before they place a large block of shares for sale.

-With a very full and competitive order book as a result of strong demand, the fund may be able to offload its shares without moving the share price down too much, achieving the best deal for their account holders.
+As a result of strong demand; the fund may be able to offload its shares without moving the share price down too much and achieving the best deal for their account holders.

 This demonstrates why level 2 data is quite pointless for your average day trader.
 Trading in such small quantities will rarely exhaust the bid price or offer price which they could see on level 1.

 Other than very large institutions, the only other viable market participant who could fully utilize such data would be a high-speed, automatic trading algorithm which pays extremely low commissions.